said-tojiboev/formalization_effect/README.md

 ---

-## Sample Composition and Visualization
+## Sample Composition and Visualization.

 After summarizing firm characteristics, we explored how the sample is distributed across countries and by firm registration status (formal vs. informal).